ema-digital/emad/README.md

 # emad-project.json
 This file contains the project-level includes and excludes.
 This is to avoid having items such as config files advertently deployed to a server.
-These excludes can be shared with other developers and are meant to be checked in to version control.
+These excludes can be shared with other developers and _this file IS meant to be checked in to version control._

 ```
 {